Jrogbaaa/TRY-AGABN/lead-analyzer/README.md

 - Tailwind CSS for the utility-first CSS framework
 - Vite.js for the blazing fast build tool
 - Netlify for reliable hosting
-- Heygen for the AI video generation platform
+- Heygen for the AI video and podcast generation platform